About Me (As A Person)...

 Oh.
 I am, myself, by no means “completely cured” (whatever that might be), or otherwise “enlightened” (though I sometimes catch myself trying -- or even worse, pretending -- to be).

-Currently (and for quite some time now) my most passionate aim as a human being is to continue learning how to live in this world as it is with as open a heart as possible.
+Currently (and for quite some time now) my most passionate aim as a human being is to continue learning how to live in this world as it is with my heart as open as possible.

 Currently (and for quite some time now) my greatest inner impediment to fulfilling this aim is a compulsive tendency (an addiction, actually) to be in a rush toward some imagined future circumstance my conditioned mind tells me is more desirable and important than this present moment.
 This tendency, whenever I slip into it, reliably creates contraction, disconnection and anxiety for me, and greatly diminishes my capacity for enjoying anything, or of being much use to anyone.